-Politics By The Numbers: Countdown to Chaos
+Politics by the Numbers: Countdown to Chaos

 Almost every Tuesday night this year, political junkies everywhere have gathered by the flickering light of their computer screens.
-We have pored over exit polls, tallied the minutes until results came in from Vermont to Hawaii and crunched delegate allocations.
+We have pored over exit polls, tallied the minutes until results from Vermont to Hawaii and crunched delegate allocations.

 Invariably, we wake Wednesday morning at least as confused as we were the day before.

 Dirty little secret?
 Many journalists hate numbers.
 We chose creative writing or literature courses so we could get lost in words instead of sums.
 But thanks to the surprisingly competitive 2012 GOP primary contest, we have been consigned to exactly the world we sought to escape.

 So here we sit, pondering third parties, delegate totals, brokered-convention scenarios and win-loss percentages.
 How are we expected to get our NCAA basketball brackets done in time?

 Mitt Romney is all about the math.
 His advisers will happily share how they plan to collect the 1,144 delegates they need to win the nomination.
 They are even happier to outline how no one else can.

 Former Sen. Rick Santorum, who has survived long enough to turn this into the two-man race for the nomination that he wanted, appeals to the heart rather than the head.

 Math is one thing, he said.
 Vision is another.
 If you hate numbers, that argument can be appealing.

 But math may be THE thing.
 Santorum’s folks are now letting it be known that denying Romney the numbers he needs may be their path to victory, even if the route includes a politically bloody convention floor fight in Tampa.